 Forcing your customers to repeat information is the next culprit on our list of customer churn drivers.

 Repeating information, like your account number or reason for calling, is a lot of effort for the customer and it makes them feel like they aren’t being listened to–two things we already know won’t go over well.

 It comes as no surprise, then, that repeating information is a big reason customers leave.
 Pivoting to a low-effort customer experience approach can help mitigate this phenomenon and transform how your customers interact with you.

 4. Effort perception

 How much effort do your customers perceive when they call you?
-This is a tricky one, but it comes down to how your reps handle their calls.
-If they’re using positive language, employing advocacy, and utilizing anchoring techniques, your customers are more likely to perceive the interaction as low-effort than otherwise.
-If the opposite is true, and lots of negative language is used, that’s one of the big reasons for customer churn.
+This is a tricky one, but it comes down to how your agents handle their calls.
+If they’re using positive language, employing advocacy, and utilizing anchoring techniques, your customers are more likely to perceive the interaction as easy, or low-effort.
+If the opposite is true, and lots of negative language is used, that’s one of the big reasons your customer base leaves.

 Fifth on the list is that old classic, transfers–but with a modern twist.
 Transfers, in this day and age, include channel-switching.
 A transfer is not only being handed around to five different service representatives, but also when you tried to fix the problem on the website via chat, and they asked you to call them instead.
 Then, with the new rep, you have to start all over again.
 What a hassle, and a huge effort driver.

 We believe that there is a lot of potential for growth in this area across the board, as technology makes it possible to provide a more synchronous experience for the customer throughout multiple channels.
 (Learn more about our thoughts on channel switching.)